ivandrodri/ivan-homepage/README.md

 ## Selected Projects

-I have worked on many cool projects throughout my academic and private sector career.
-While many of these are confidential, I have selected a few to showcase as examples of my previous work.
+I have worked on many exciting projects throughout my academic and private-sector career.
+While many are confidential, I’ve selected a few personal projects to showcase here.
+More to come!

 - <a href="/ivan-homepage/projects/offline_rl">Offline RL using Tianshou and Minari (WIP)</a> (this example uses the code in my [repo](https://github.com/ivandrodri/offline-rl.git) - give a look at the [html notebooks](https://ivandrodri.github.io/offline-rl/index.html) to see